10-day Sicily Itinerary - Road Trip for First-Time Visitors

 According to legend, it was founded by the Cretan King Minos, and it’s just 10 km west of the reserve.
 The archeological park sits on a rocky spur overlooking the sea and a golden beach backed by impressive cliffs.
 Expect to spend about 30 minutes here.

-Once you’ve fueled up, set off to explore the old town, called Ibla, whose ancient lanes hide many treasures: Baroque palaces, old churches, tiny courtyards with unexpected wrought-iron balconies.
+You’ll probably be in Modica for about an hour and a half, after which it’s time to head to Ragusa, where you’ll be spending the night.
+Here, spend the majority of the time exploring the old town, called Ibla, whose ancient lanes hide many treasures: Baroque palaces, old churches, tiny courtyards with unexpected wrought-iron balconies.

 Stop at the imposing cathedral of San Giorgio, a Baroque masterpiece.
 Some scenes of the TV series Inspector Montalbano were shot here.
 In the same piazza, you’ll see the noble Palazzo Arezzo di Trefiletti, the charming Donnafugata theater, and a mid-1800 aristocrats’ club called Circolo di Conversazione.
 Expect to spend 2 hours meandering around Ibla.